WennieL/holbertonschool-shell/permissions/README.md

-0. My name is Betty
+Write a script that prints all the groups the current user is part of.

-mandatory
+julien@ubuntu:/tmp/h$ ./2-groups
-Create a script that switches the current user to the user betty.
+julien adm cdrom sudo dip plugdev lpadmin sambashare julien@ubuntu:/tmp/h$

-You should use exactly 8 characters for your command (+1 character for the new line) You can assume that the user betty will exist when we will run your script
+Note: depending on the user, you will get a different output.